 - Some vaginal discharge is normal when infection is present there may be an increase in quantity or change in the appearance of vaginal discharge.

 - Bacterial vaginosis, a condition of unbalanced overgrowth of normal vaginal bacteria, is another common cause of abnormal vaginal discharge.

 - Infections such as trichomoniasis, gonorrhea, and Chlamydia (all STDs); and yeast infection can all cause vaginal discharge.

 - Vaginal discharge can be associated with other symptoms such as burning or itching.

 - Antibiotics are given for infections that cause vaginal discharge.
-The choice of antibiotic depends
+The choice of antibiotic depends upon the specific infection.

 - Many causes of vaginal discharge can recur after successful treatment.